 And if you are secular and not abusive, should you stop being secular, so as not to associate with such a belief system any more?

-Abuse also occurs amongst teachers and caregivers.
+Abuse also occurs among teachers and caregivers.
 Should we get rid of teachers and caregivers?

 Such logic is absurd.